rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When the management rejects our **appeal** to use the technology stack of our choice that has the potential to provide career opportunities due to its slow performance.
+- When our **appeal** has been rejected to use the technology stack of our choice that has the potential to provide career opportunities due to its slow performance.

 #### **Describe how you would handle a situation if you were required to finish multiple tasks by the end of the day, and there was no conceivable way that you could finish them.**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I perform a task at my own pace where it is the **most priority** in the list.
-Regardless of the result, what matters at the end of the day is the quality of my output.
+Regardless of the situation, what matters at the end of the day is the quality of my output.

 ### **More Questions About You**